 The proofs of the aforementioned results synthesize recent breakthroughs in several different areas of mathematics, including: \begin{enumerate} \item The work \cite{TV, Tr19} of Treumann-Venkatesh on \emph{Smith theory} and Langlands functoriality. \item The work \cite{JMW14, JMW16} of Juteau-Mautner-Williamson on \emph{parity sheaves} in modular representation theory. \item The work \cite{FS} of Fargues-Scholze on the \emph{geometrization of the Local Langlands Correspondence}. \end{enumerate}

-Let sketch vaguely how these ingredients fit together.
-In the sketch below we use some abbreviated and simplified notation which does not match that of the main body of the text.
+Let us sketch vaguely how these ingredients fit together.
+In the sketch below, we use some abbreviated and simplified notation which does not match that of the main body of the text.

 We begin by commenting on the proof of Theorem \ref{thm: intro sigma-dual}.
-As explained earlier, the proof is based on categorifying the Brauer homomorphism of Treumann-Venkatesh to a \emph{Brauer functor}, from perverse sheaves on the affine Grassmannian $\Gr_G$ for $G$ to perverse sheaves on the affine Grassmannian $\Gr_H$ for $H$, which should be Tannakian (additive, symmetric monoidal, and compatible with the fiber functor).
+As explained earlier, the proof is based on categorifying the Brauer homomorphism of Treumann-Venkatesh to a \emph{Brauer functor}, from perverse sheaves on the affine Grassmannian $\Gr_G$ for $G$ to perverse sheaves on the affine Grassmannian $\Gr_H$ for $H$, which should be Tannakian (i.e., additive, symmetric monoidal, and compatible with the fiber functor).

-The construction of the Brauer homomorphism is based on the observation that \emph{restrictions of $\sigma$-equivariant functions} from $G(E)/K$ to $H(E)/K^\sigma$ has the miraculous property of being compatible with convolution specifically in characteristic $\ell$ (the order of $\sigma$).
+The construction of the Brauer homomorphism is based on the observation that the \emph{restriction of $\sigma$-equivariant functions} from $G(E)/K$ to $H(E)/K^\sigma$ has the miraculous property of being compatible with convolution specifically in characteristic $\ell$ (the order of $\sigma$).
 The naive categorification of this operation would be restriction of sheaves from $\Gr_G$ to $\Gr_H$, but the miracle does not (naively) persist to the level of sheaves.
 Instead we apply an operation that we call \emph{Smith-Treumann localization}, which is restriction followed by a certain Verdier quotient.
 The Smith-Treumann localization functor is then monoidal to some extent, but does not interact well with perversity.
 However it turns out that it can be made to interact well with \emph{parity sheaves} in the sense of Juteau-Mautner-Williamson.
 This allows to lift Smith-Treumann localization to a functor from perverse parity sheaves on $\Gr_G$ to perverse parity sheaves on $\Gr_H$.
 Then studying the interaction of parity and perversity on affine Grassmannians allows to extend the functor to all perverse sheaves (under conditions on $\ell$).